phreborn/MLCAF/Tutorial/submission-hello/README.md

 ```
 $ python hello_world.py
 ```
-So lets look at the `hello_world.py` script in more default.
+So lets look at the `hello_world.py` script in more detail.
 The core of the script consists of a task object.
 This object represents a job to be submitted to the batch system.
 The object contains all the job properties like the number of cores, memory requirements and the payload script.